zainibeats/homelab/software/gaming/minecraft-servers/README.md

 | Player cannot connect via VPN | Port forwarding issue on router | Ensure UDP 51820 (or your custom port) is forwarded to the host. |

 For detailed WireGuard troubleshooting, refer to [VPN_SETUP.md](./VPN_SETUP.md).

 ---

-## License

-This repository is licensed under the MIT License – see the [LICENSE](../../LICENSE) file for details.

----